iconix/iconix.github.io/_posts/2018-06-15-scholar-week2.md

             (same computational graph as PyTorchRNN)
         </td>
         <td style='border: 1px solid black'>
-            Using the same PyTorchRNN layer as above, but with the fastai library. fastai's <em>fit()</em> tracks loss, time, epoch loops, and its dataloader handles batching.
+            Using the same PyTorchRNN layer as above, but with the fastai library. fastai's <em>fit()</em> tracks loss, time, training loop, and its dataloader handles batching.
 Very convenient!
 It also trained PyTorchRNN faster and better (lower loss more quickly).<br/><br/>
             Training time for 8 epochs: 11s (1.47s/epoch)
         </td>
         <td style='border: 1px solid black; word-wrap: break-word'>